 What Makes a Metal “The Best” for Sculpting?

-You’re looking for a metal that can bring your vision to life, last a lifetime, and hold its value.
+You’re looking for a metal that could bring your vision to life, last a lifetime, and hold its value.
 A “good” material works, but the “best” material does all of that while adding its own soul to the piece.
 From my time in the foundry, I judge a sculptural metal by four critical pillars.

-Craftsmanship & Detail: The best metal must be a willing partner to the artist’s hand.
+Craftsmanship & Detail: The best metal is a willing partner to the artist’s hand.
 It needs to capture every nuance of the original clay or wax model, from the subtlest facial expression to the most dynamic, flowing drapery.
 This comes down to castability – how well the molten metal fills a mold.

 Value & Investment: Art is an expression, but it is also an asset.
 The best material has intrinsic worth from its raw components, a respected history in the art market, and the potential to appreciate in value over time.